beckybeauchamp1/git-branching/readme.md

 * It's literally a "hub" for storing Git repositories and a social platform for people to collaborate and work on open source projects
 * Github is not only used for software development.
 It can be used for any collaboration projects.
 You can store text documents or other file types.
 * Most of repos on Github are Public.
 Github is Open Source to encourage collaboration

+## Turn and Talk:  Given what we just discussed, why is Github Important?
+(5 min)

+Instructions: Turn and Talk to your neighbor for a minute and share your ideas.
+After a minute is up, we will discuss as a class your thoughts

 ### Why do we use Github?
 (5 min)